-- The Station Extension field will automatically populate with station extension. - For Application enter EC500. - Enter a Dial Prefix (e.g., 9) if required by the routing configuration. - For the Phone Number enter the phone that will also be called (e.g.089434xxxx). - Set the Trunk Selection to 1 so that Trunk Group 1 will be used for routing. - Set the Config Set to 1.

-change off-pbx Page 1 of 3

-STATIONS WITH OFF-P BX TELEPHONE IN TEGRATION
+- The Station Extension field will automatically populate with station extension - For Application enter EC500 - Enter a Dial Prefix (e.g., 9) if required by the routing configuration - For the Phone Number enter the phone that will also be called (e.g. 0035386781nnnn) - Set the Trunk Selection to 1 so that Trunk Group 1 will be used for routing - Set the Config Set to 1 change off-pb: -telephone st ation-mappi ing 6102 Page 1 of 3 STATIONS WITH OFF-PBX TELEPHONE INTEGRATION

-Station Application Dial CC Phone Number Trunk Config Dual
+Station Application 1 Dial CC Phone Number Trunk Config Dual

 Extension Prefix Selection Set Mode

-6102 EC500 - 089434xxxx 1 1
+6102 EC500 - 0035386781nnnn 1 1

-Note: The phone number shown is for a mobile phone used for testing at Avaya Labs and is in national format with national dialling prefix 0.
-To use facilities for calls coming in from EC500 mobile phones, the number received in Communication Manager must exactly match the number specified in the above table
+Note: The phone number shown is for a mobile phone used for testing at Avaya Labs and is in international format with international dialling prefix 00.
+The number has been masked for security purposes.
+To use facilities for calls coming in from EC500 mobile phones, the number received in Communication Manager must exactly match the number specified in the above table.